How do I plan a family with haemophilia?

 - What are the options for planning a family?

-- How can a mother who carries the gene plan for a safe pregnancy and delivery?
+- How can a mother who is a ‘carrier’ plan for a safe pregnancy and delivery?

 - Who will help with all of this?

-Haemophilia Centres can help with questions about having children.
-It may be helpful to review the information about how haemophilia is passed on to children here.
+It may be useful to review the information about how haemophilia is passed on to children.

-Often people have a particular view of haemophilia based on their memories of their brother, father or grandfather’s experience.
-Treatment for haemophilia has improved a great deal over the years and it can be valuable to learn more about how haemophilia is treated now and to speak to other people with haemophilia or parents of children with haemophilia or the Haemophilia Centre to see how things have changed.
-The Haemophilia Centre can also give a referral to a genetic counselling service that specialises in bleeding disorders.
+Often an understanding of haemophilia is based on memories of a brother, father or grandfather’s experience.
+Treatment for haemophilia has improved a great deal over the years.
+It can be valuable to speak with a Haemophilia Treatment Centre or other haemophilia families to learn more about current treatments and to see how things have changed.